twilio-labs/paste/internal-docs/engineering/doc-site/open-graph-image-preview-function.md

 Whilst running, changes to the function code will restart the function with the new code changes applied.
 (Hot reloading for Node, using Nodemon) This is all handled for us using the Netlify CLI.

+The code that generates the opengraph preview page lives in:

+- packages/paste-website/functions/opengraph.ts (the function code)
+- packages/paste-website/src/pages/opengraph/index.tsx (the code for the UI that is screenshotted)
+- packages/paste-website/stories/Opengraph.stories.tsx (a story to aid in local development for the UI)

 ## Technology / Stack

 Netlify Functions are just AWS Lambdas in disguise.
 They take an incoming request and you can return a response.

 Inside our function we use `chrome-aws-lambda` for grabbing the Chrome Browser binary for AWS Lambdas, and puppeteer to run and control the browser.

 Using Puppeteer, we instruct Chrome to visit a url on the website, which renders a dynamic page based on the parameters we give it.
 We then tell puppeteer to use Chrome to take a screenshot of the page, and that image is then returned as the response of the function.